 When you’re in the middle of cooking dinner, you probably aren’t thinking about anything but the food itself.
 However, perhaps you’ve pondered whether or not there is a better way to simmer or keep the eggs warm without overdrying.
-Well, there may be.
-Induction Cooktops: everything you need to know is at your fingertips.
+Or what are induction cooktops?

 We’ll shed some light on a few key points to help you understand the induction cooktop vs electric and what the pros and cons of each are.

 All the Facts on What are Induction Cooktops